A Guide to Chasing Waterfalls in Sri Lanka

 Ravana Falls, Ella

-These falls are known as one of the widest waterfalls in Sri Lanka, reaching a height of about 25 metres tall.
-Its name is said to come from the legend of King Ravana, who kidnapped an Indian princess that was also the wife of the Hindu god, Rama.
+Ravana Falls in Ella is known as one of the widest waterfalls in Sri Lanka, reaching a height of about 25 metres.
+Its name is said to come from the legend of King Ravana, who kidnapped an Indian princess, the wife of the Hindu god, Rama.
 According to the legend, Ravana hid the princess in the caves behind these falls.

 The falls are best viewed during the rainy season, when the water cascades over the rocks in full force, so aim to visit between the months of June and November.
 You can generally spot locals splashing around in the pool at the base of the fall, but take care, as the rocks can get rather slippery.

 Situated in Horton Plains National Park, Baker’s Falls reaches a height of around 20 metres and is one of the more famous waterfalls in Sri Lanka.
 It was named after Sir Samuel Baker, a famous English explorer.
 It is one of the most beautiful waterfalls in Sri Lanka, featuring bright splashes of pink flowers and greenery on either side of its cascading waters.

 The falls are tougher to visit during the rainy season because the path leading to it can become very slippery, making the task of viewing the waterfall a riskier one.
 Try and visit between January and March, when the area is dryer.
 However, swimming in the pool is prohibited and out of bounds.

 The aptly named Bopath Ella – which roughly translates to the Bo-Leaf Waterfall – flows from a wide rock that curls inward to form a spout that allows a narrow stream of water cascade through, and is thought to resemble water falling off the tip of a Bo leaf.
 Bo trees are sacred to Buddhism, and are an important symbol for the island as a whole.
 Reaching a height of 30 metres tall, these falls are one of the most popular in the country.